 In contrast, UK universities seem less fierce in terms of recruitment campaigns, yet that’s not to say there isn’t a need for drastic measures.
 If you’re an alumni, you have probably been asked the question ‘what are you doing now?’ through an email marketing campaign, or maybe even a letter sent to your parents’ address.
 Many of us don’t have time to complete these, but they do provide crucial information to help universities advertise their education services.
 Why should you study with us?
 Well, look at this impressive list of careers from our graduates… But statistics are not enough.
 Education copywriting is about inspiring people who are lost or dejected, convincing cynics that education is never wasted, and generating interesting and engaging copy.

-How educational copywriting is developed therefore needs to be progressive, taking into account what school leavers want.
+Towards the end of last year, the BBC reported that 80% of young people are not prepared for the workplace when they leave school at 18, lacking ‘essential business skills’ such as numeracy.
+This is a problem for employers, but an opportunity for universities.
+The manner in which education writing is developed therefore needs to be progressive, breaking through the negativity of current views on further education and taking into account what school leavers want.
 Tone of voice is just as important as content.
-The UK Government’s ‘Get In Go Far’ ad campaign was aimed at school leavers who can get an apprenticeship, or paid work, while simultaneously attending university one or two days a week.
-Using case studies, it successfully demonstrated to their audience a modern solution for a contemporary world.
-Unsurprisingly, money is a significant influence on how many young people make their choices after 18.
+The UK Government has recently spent undisclosed amounts on their ‘Get In Go Far’ ad campaign, aimed at school leavers who can get an apprenticeship, or paid work, simultaneously attending university one or two days a week.
+Using case studies, they demonstrate to their audience a modern solution for a modern world – money is a major influence on how many young people make their choices post the age of 18.